rbtylee/tutorial-jsonc/tutorial/parsing3.md

 ```

 Not much to say here, other than it is a hassle to escape all the quote characters in a JSON representation for usage in a C program.
-This would not be a problem for downloading and storing JSON from the internet.
+However, this is not a problem for downloading and storing JSON from the internet.

 Problem: